-Trump demands apology from 'very rude' cast of Hamilton show
+Trump blasts 'Hamilton' cast as 'rude'; creator Miranda says he's 'proud'

-NEW YORK President-elect Donald Trump on Saturday demanded an apology from the cast of the Broadway hit "Hamilton" for appealing from the stage to Vice President-elect Mike Pence to uphold American values, with the conservative in the theater.
+NEW YORK (Reuters) - President-elect Donald Trump on Saturday demanded an apology from the cast of "Hamilton" for appealing from the stage to Mike Pence to "uphold our American values" while the vice-president-elect was attending a performance of the Broadway hit.

 "The Theater must always be a safe and special place.
 The cast of Hamilton was very rude last night to a very good man, Mike Pence.
 Apologize!"
 Trump wrote on Twitter, taking time out from his search for appointees to his incoming administration.